Thursday, 30 May 2024

 For those of us who grew up with the Eurovision Song Contest that resignation to our fate and the obvious sense of gloomy foreboding that normally accompanies the whole farcical show, has now become firmly engrained in British culture for much longer than we thought it would.
 And yet we watched Eurovision with a weird kind of voyeurism in case we actually won the contest.
 Sadly, there has been nothing for well over a decade since Katrina and the Waves lit up European stages with a much acclaimed victory and a song called Love Shine A Light.

-Since then of course humiliation would follow humiliation over and over again.
+Since then, of course, humiliation would follow humiliation over and over again.
 In 1997 some of us had become a proud father for the second time and of course this took priority to any other consideration.
 Our delightful daughter Rachel was roughly a couple of weeks old when Katrina and the Waves dominated the Eurovision music scene.
 So in between cradling our beautiful girl in our arms we glanced over the cot and discovered that the UK were hitting the ball all over the park and producing the winning song on the evening.

 Even now in retrospect it still seems as though that the rest of Europe was simply giving us the benefit of the doubt or maybe they must have felt desperately sorry for us.
 The fact was - and there never seemed a plausible explanation- the UK's Eurovision entries were either boring and disappointing or just, to put it simply, rubbish.
 Europe was never likely to admit as much but every year the UK were just tuneless and unmelodic, worthy and well intentioned but just below par, mediocre and just plain mundane.
 There was no getting away from it.
 Britain were just wasting their time and the documentary evidence is there for all to see.